CoolProp/CoolProp/Web/develop/buildbot.rst

 could not find any obvious reason for this behaviour.

 To make sure that there are no hidden flaws in the configuration of the buildbots or the virtual machines.
-This section describes the attempt to transfer all configuration tasks to script that generates several versions of a ``Dockerfile``.
-A templating engine is used to create configuration files that can be used to build docker containers.
-Storing all configuration tasks in a structured reduces the risk of data loss and allows us to move the slaves between different machines.
+Special configuration files can be used to build docker containers.
+Storing all configuration tasks in a structured ``Dockerfile`` reduces the risk of data loss and allows us to move the slaves between different machines.

 .. warning::
   Remember that **each** command in the ``Dockerfile`` leads to the creation of a